Skip to main content

 ClipperStudy materialsOnline courses, reference books, strategy guides

 The core idea is: Treat an exam as a project with a clear deadline to manage.
+If exam preparation is one of your key results in your annual OKR, you can also link the exam project to your yearly goals.

 Create a Study Project